lpham2525/workout_tracker/README.md

 -------------------------------------------------------------

-  * The use can view the combined weight of multiple exercises on the `stats` page.
+  * The user can view the combined weight of multiple exercises on the `stats` page.

 Come see for yourself!
 -----------------------------------------------